flaviagiammarino/blog-website/docs/_sources/blog/inflation_autopilot.rst.txt

 .. warning::

-    Make sure to exclude the header and to drop the column with the target time series from the test dataset before uploading it to S3, otherwise the batch transform job will fail.
+    Make sure to exclude the header and to drop the target column from the test dataset before uploading it to S3, otherwise the batch transform job will fail.

 .. code:: python